 The Copyright Act of 1976 provided for supplementary registration, which then became the primary means of correcting and amplifying registration records, including original registration records for works that secured copyright under the 1909 Act.
+Copyright Act of 1909.
 17 U.S.C. § 408(d).

-Generally, it is no longer possible to correct or amplify information in an original registration record for works that secured copyright protection under the 1909 Act, because the original term has expired.
-See Supplementary Registration, 81 Fed.
-Reg.
-86,656, 86,660 & n.23 (Dec.
-1, 2016).
+Generally, it NOTE: Once the original term of copyright is no longerexpired it is not possible to file for supplementary registration to correct or amplify information in an original registration record for works that secured copyright protection under the 1909 Act, because the original term has expired.
+See.
 In an exceptional case, the Office may accept an application to correct or amplify the information in this type of registration if it is supported by clear, convincing, and objective documentation.
-37 C.F.R. § 202.6(d)(6).
-In such cases, the Office may require the applicant to record the supporting documents.
+In such cases, the Office may require the applicant;34 nor is it possible to record the supporting documents.